 Home to the Hastings War Memorial Library, the Hastings City Art Gallery, Women’s Rest and the Hastings Cenotaph, the square has a large grassed area with a number of significant mature, shady trees that make it a lovely space for sitting, meeting or recreational play.

 A key feature of Civic Square is the 18 pou that stand proudly in the middle of the square, presenting a tangible link to the region’s cultural heritage.
 Each pou is carved from ancient totara and represents an ancestor from a marae in the Heretaunga district.
 An information board provides details on the whakapapa or genealogy of each marae, a full narrative about their ancestor, and their connection with Heretaunga.
-You can view a map of the 18 pou from the related documents section at the bottom of this page.
+You can view and download a map of the 18 pou from the related documents section at the bottom of this page.